-- (a) Children who have a sibling already attending the school at the time of admission. - (b) Distance of the child's home to the school as measured in line with Hertfordshire County Council guidelines - (c) Where one child of twins/triplets/siblings for the same academic year has been offered a place and the other(s) have not the additional sibling will be offered a place, even though this would mean the class size is over the admission number. - (d) Two families in the same block of flats or the distance given based on the HCC guidelines is the same and there is only one remaining place, then the offer of the place will be decided by random allocation.
+(a) Children who have a sibling already attending the school at the time of admission.

+(b) Distance of the child's home to the school as measured in line with Hertfordshire County Council guidelines

+(c) Two families in the same block of flats or the distance given based on the HCC guidelines is the same and there is only one remaining place, then the offer of the place will be decided by random allocation.
 This will take place in the presence of an independent witness.